laiquet/idtrackerai-enhanced/docs/source/user_guide/validator.rst

 App actions
 ===========

 Here you'll find the application options.
-None has an effect on the data being validated and most of them have an associated shortcut.
+None has an effect on the data being validated and most of them have an associated keyboard shortcut.

-- **About**: link to this webpage and update checker.
+- **About**: contains a link to this webpage and an update checker.
 - **View**: access to quit the app, change the font size and toggle the dark theme.
 - **Video Player**

-  - **Enable Color**: toggles color in the video player.
+  - **Enable Color**: toggles color/grayscale in the video player.
-  - **Limit framerate**: limits the frame rate to the original framerate of the input video (default to ``True`` because the there's minimum processing while playing the video and maximum framerate could be too much).
+  - **Limit framerate**: limits the frame rate to the framerate of the original video (default is ``True`` in the validator).
-  - **Reduce memory usage**: A cache system is implemented in the video player to access the previously displayed frames faster.
+  - **Reduce memory usage**: A cache is implemented in the video player to speed up the access to previously displayed frames.
 The size of this cache is limited to the last 128 frames.
-Enable this options to reduce this to the last 16 frames.
+Enable this options to reduce this to the last 16 frames and reduce RAM usage.

-- **Session**: open a session by browsing the desired session folder and save the current session as well as generating the corresponding validated trajectory file.
+- **Session**: open a session by browsing the desired session folder and save the current session as well as generating the corresponding validated trajectories file.
 - **Draw**: toggle different blob's attributes to draw in the video player.
 Regions of interest can also be drawn when present.

 .. _list_of_errors_link: